800-450-6118

 How do you reduce inflammation?
 There’s no debate that certain foods and herbs have anti-inflammatory effects.
 This has been known and verified for decades.
 As a result, using natural anti-inflammatory agents for certain kinds of pain relief can be quite effective.

-However, no serious study has ever shown an herbal product having an effect on the wrist joint, particularly carpal tunnel syndrome.
+However, no serious study has ever shown an herbal product having an effect on the wrist joint, particularly in carpal tunnel syndrome.
 Therefore, local inflammation reduction (at the wrist joint) is not possible with foods or supplements.

 In short, it takes more than herbs to reduce tendon inflammation and ease compression on the median nerve.